 Someone I care about has an unhealthy relationship with food.
 What can I do to help?

-What can we do to start looking after ourselves?
-There’s a lot of information out there right now on self-care, but here’s some of what we’re trying:
+How can we start looking after ourselves?
+There’s a lot of information out there on self-care, but here’s some of what we’re trying:

 This series was supported by Revvies Energy.